Rachel Fetty Anderson

 Jordan Wood

-US Senate: Maine
+US Senate: ME

 I will strive to always consider the broader effects of legislation upon the public, rather than narrow interests, and will oppose bills that I believe will do more harm than good.